kevingao26/Binder-Logs/README.md

  - In `binder-clean-dependency-table.ipynb`, also takes the pip columns from `binder-clean.json`, inspired from `binder-specs.sqlite`, to create a dependency table but with cleaned up dependency names now as well as updating the dependency table to contain all of a dependency's dependencies (recursive).
 Saves this as `dependency_table.hdf5` to be loaded in Part 5.

+The folder `raw_data` contains all the individually collected data before they were combined through a python script.

 ## Part 5: Model Initiation
  - `pentagon_EDA.ipynb` -> analysis & visualizations for the final dataset, `q_df.txt`.
 Converts `dependency_table.hdf5` into a final `dependency_table_final.txt` that factors in package dependencies.